Whilst exploring the rich social tapestry of St Hilary we have come across quite a bit of information about the Bush Inn.

 Haymaking in those days was a village affair.
 Graham recalled how locals would help Lindsey Thomas with his haymaking.
 Their reward for working in the fields all day was the promise of a pint at the Bush.
 When they arrived for their well-earned drink Mel would have around 10 pints of beer lined up on the bar and would replenish them as soon as they were finished.

-Mel ran the Bush Inn with his wife Thelma, who is thought to be still alive.
+Mel ran the Bush with his wife Thelma - a wedding day phtoraph is below.
 He died in 1990 (the date is on a memorial stone in the churchyard, on the left side of the path from the kissing gate near the village hall) and his ashes are also in the churchyard.
 Thelma was a dynamo – she ran the restaurant and bed and breakfast (B&B) when they converted the living accommodation above the Bush.
 They bought the house behind the Bush (Dan y Bryn) so that they could create the B&B business.
 They were very successful and the B&B was particularly busy because the A48 was choc-a-bloc.
 There was no motorway at that time.
 It is thought that the Cowbridge bypass was built in the late 1960s.

 Graham’s memory of Mel was of him always standing at the hatch in the middle bar chatting to customers with a keen eye on the till.
 “He never took his eye off the till”